abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 ### Read-Only View for Users Page

 In your application, you may want to grant permission to a specific group or people to read-only view the users of your application to be able to do some actions.
 For example, you may want to marketing team to see the users to organize campaigns for the customers, or make controls.
-In this case, you can grant default permissions for these groups, however, they could not see the detail of a user, because in the current design, if the edit permission is not granted you can't see the detailed info for a user.
+In this case, you can grant default permissions for these groups, however, they could not see the details of a user, because in the current design, if the edit permission is not granted you can't see the detailed info for a user.

 ![](identity-users.gif)

-In this version, we have added the read-only view action to users page.
-This allows you to only grant the default view permission to the specific users and allow them to view user informations as read-only and don't allow them to change or modify it.
+In this version, we have added the read-only view action to the user's page.
+This allows you to only grant the default view permission to the specific users and allow them to view user information as read-only and not allow them to change or modify it.

 ### Export & Import Users as Excel / CSV

-With v8.0, now it's possible to import and export user records in the Excel and CSV formats.
-You can import external users, or import users from an Excel or CSV files and also, you can export users to a Excel or CSV files:
+With v8.0, now it's possible to import and export user records in Excel and CSV formats.
+You can import external users, or import users from Excel or CSV files and also you can export users to Excel or CSV files:

 ![](users-page.png)